PandaDex/TeamSpeak-6-Overlay/readme.md

 # TeamSpeak 5/6 Overlay

  Simple screen overlay that shows speaking users from the current channel in the upper left corner of the screen (customization coming soon).

+# Sorry for low activity

+Hey, sorry for not being very active on this project, this is a side project for me as i have 2 major projects in the making and work in meantime.
+I will continue to maintain this repo but expect commits only every few days.

 ## Upcoming update